Little Island at Pier 55: Structural design

-Arup Group oversaw the structural design of the park.
-Little Island is supported by 132 pot-shaped structures suspended above the water.
-These "tulip pots" vary in height and are between 15 and 62 ft above the mean waterline.
-This was meant to protect the park from a 500-year flood, in which the water level in the river rises as much as 11 ft.
+Little Island is supported by 132 pot-shaped structures, known as "tulips", which are suspended above the water.
+The tulips vary in height, sitting between 15 and 62 ft above the mean waterline.
+The design was meant to protect the park from a 500-year flood, during which the water level in the river could rise as much as 11 ft.
 The heights of the pots were intended to give the appearance of a floating leaf or a wave.
-Numerous other firms were involved in the structural design, including precast cement contractor Fort Miller Company, marine consultant Mueser Rutledge Consulting Engineers, and marine contractor Weeks Marine.